withinJoel/NudityDetector/README.md

 * It can identify with a 80% accuracy.

 ## 🔧 Tech Stack
-* Httml, CSS, Javascript and Python
+* Html, CSS, Javascript and Python

 ## 🤝 Contributing
 * Want to improve WebSmith?
 PRs are welcome!